Kate Middleton And Meghan Markle’s Wedding Invitations Are Very Different– Here’s Why

 — Kensington Palace (@KensingtonRoyal) March 22, 2018

 Meghan and Harry’s wedding invitations also have some special touches that are little references to their relationship.
-As Money Magazine notes, the invites were printed on English paper with American ink which is a nod to their different backgrounds.
+As Money Magazine noted, the invites were printed on English paper with American ink which is a nod to their different backgrounds.
 The edges of each invitation are gilded and die-stamped on a machine that has been in use since the 1930s.
-According to Money Magazine, the creation of the invitations could have cost $10,000 including inserts and envelopes.
+According to Money Magazine, the creation of the invitations could have cost $10,000, including inserts and envelopes.

 Using American ink on English card, the invitations are printed in gold and black, then burnished to bring out the shine, and gilded around the edge. pic.twitter.com/gQpC6tDot0